PP Police Pay

-Estimate your gross and take-home overtime under Regulation 26 — Casual OT, Rest Day Working and Public Holiday Double Time.
+Estimate your gross and take-home overtime under Regulation 26 and PSC rules — Casual OT, Rest Day Working, Public Holiday Double Time, and Part-Time Plain Time.

 Independent.
 Regulation-based.
 100% client-side.
 No data stored.